Grants - Late Start Courses and Disbursement

 Late Start Courses and Pell Grants

 Arnold enrolls in a total of 12 credits.
 At the beginning of the semester, he attends 9 of his 12 credits.
 A month into school, he starts a 1 credit P.E. course.
 He does not receive an additional disbursement because he is still at three-quarter time status with 10 active credits.
 Two months from the time school starts, Arnold begins attending his last 2 credits.
-He receives a disbursement 1-2 weeks after starting the course.
+He receives a disbursement 1 to 2 weeks after starting the course.